2010-11: Anders Bjork played for the Chicago Mission’s bantam major AAA team. In 31 games he scored 10 goals with 11

 2014-15: Bjork skated in 41 games for the University of Notre Dame in his freshman season.
 He scored 7 goals with 15 assists and was -3 with 14 penalty minutes.
 The Fighting Irish finished fifth in Hockey East; taking fourth-place Massachusetts-Lowell to three games in the Hockey East quarterfinals before falling 6-4 in the decisive third game and finishing 18-19-5.

 Bjork is strong on both ends of the ice and has above average offensive skills and an ability to read the play.
 While not as big as many of the young forward prospects of his age group, he displays the strength and high level of conditioning frequently associated with players who have come through the USA NTDP program.
 He should continue to develop during his college career as he matures physically and continues to compete in Hockey East.

-Bjork has made a smooth transition from junior hockey to the college level and is entering his sophomore season at Notre Dame in 2015-16.
-A regular in the Fighting Irish lineup, he should only continue get better as he progresses through his college career.
+Bjork made a smooth transition from junior hockey to the college level and is among the leading scorers for Notre Dame in 2015-16.
+The sophomore also played for the bronze medal-winning USA U20 team at the 2016 World Junior Championship.
 Long-term Bjork projects as a solid middle line forward who will play a responsible game in all three zones and provide secondary scoring.